alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Redis

-Redis is an open source in-memory datastore that can be used as a database cache or message broker.
+Redis is an open source in-memory data store that can be used as a database cache or message broker.

 ### Set up a Redis service